togakangaroo/togakangaroo.github.io/_posts/2017-10-07-csv-injection.md

 * If it is to be used in a spreadsheet application by a user to calculate things visually, you should escape things with a tab.
 This is actually even more important since you wouldn't want the string "-2+3" in a programming language appearing as `1` when exported to a spreadsheet.
 * If it is to be used as an interchange format then do not escape anything.
 * If you do not know or if it is to be used in a spreadsheet application or then later that spreadsheet will be used as an import source for software, give up, swear off the world, get yourself a cabin with the woods and maybe try being friends with squirrels for a while.
-(Alternately, use Excel but *always* disconnect from the network and follow all security prompts while doing any work).
+(Alternately, use Excel but *always* disconnect from the network and follow all security prompts while doing any work) (Edit: That probably won't work 10% either since someone can still use a macro to overwrite well known files with their own binary.
+Shit.).

 It's a nightmare of a scenario, it's sinister, damaging, and with no clear solution.
 Its also something that should be far far better known than it currently is.